woodstone121/DeepCore/_posts/2017-05-02-Frontness.md

 tags: [frontness, applications, counting]
 ---

 In my work on DeepCore, I have pleasure of being exposed to many of the applications that benefit from automated geospatial object detection.
-Some of which are completely intractable before adding an automated technique, and machine learning is the key to unlocking data's potential.
+Machine learning is the key to unlocking data's potential, and some of the applications are completely intractable without automated techniques.
 The DeepCore team has worked hard to develop software for these problems.

 When Alan blogged about [measuring performance]({{ site.baseurl }}{% post_url 2017-04-11-Measuring_Performance_part1 %}) earlier in the month, he spoke about what makes a good model.
 He spoke at length about metrics and calculating them and about how the target application affects the design of the model and the metrics.
 Today, let's talk about a few simple applications and how deep learning impacts each one.

 ## Counting and Aggregation

 One fundamental problem that can be solved in an automated way with machine learning is **object counting**.
-While many people have been approaching this problem, but with the DeepCore in combination with [GBDX](http://platform.digitalglobe.com/gbdx/), it can be approached at global scale.
-This type of problem is to answer questions about *"how many?"*.
+While many people have been approaching this problem in small scale, using the DeepCore framework in combination with [GBDX](http://platform.digitalglobe.com/gbdx/), allows it to be approached at global scale.
+This type of problem is to answer questions about *"how many"*

 In it's simplest form, the detector emits the center of objects.
 This is useful for derived intelligence such as a heatmap of activity (e.g. [*where are most the swimming pools?*](https://platform.digitalglobe.com/gbdx-poolnet-identifying-pools-satellite-imagery/)) or a graph showing change over time (e.g. [*where are people driving cars?*](https://medium.com/the-downlinq/car-localization-and-counting-with-overhead-imagery-an-interactive-exploration-9d5a029a596b)).
 With an automated system, it's easy to expand those queries over space and time (e.g. *how is the popularity of each airport in the United States changing?*).